Our valuation tech uses live market data to estimate your car’s value accurately.

 Create a great car profile

 Motorway has taken the hassle out of creating a winning car profile.
 There’s no more worrying about how to show your car in the best light.
 Or wondering how you should hide a dent or scratch.
 Or fretting about how much detail you should go into.
 With Motorway, we’ve made it into an easy, straightforward process.
 We ask a few simple questions about your Daihatsu and guide you through the photos you need to take.
 Usually, it’s all done right from your mobile phone in a few minutes.

 Our dealers are experienced in buying used cars, so you never need to worry about hiding dents or scratches.
 In fact, you should aim just to be as honest as possible.
 Motorway dealers know that used cars are rarely without a few cosmetic issues – but, if you’re not accurate in your description, it might mean your sale will fall through later.

 Take it easy, sit back, and wait to hear from us

 There are a lot of benefits to selling your car the Motorway way – but it’s the simplicity of the model that wins us the most 5-star Trustpilot reviews.
-Once your car’s profile is created, we’ll let our dealers know that your car is entering our daily sale and invite them to make their best offer.
+Once your car’s profile is created, we’ll let our dealers know that your car is entering our online sale and invite them to make their best offer.
 That’s it.
 No negotiating.
 No bluffing your way to a deal.
 No having your price chipped down.
 Just sit back, relax, and we’ll be in touch when the sale is over to let you know your best price.
 It really is that simple!